Mix maida, sooji,, sugar, salt, baking soda and baking powder in a bowl.

 Add water and mix to make a very soft dough.

-Cover the dough and keep aside for 2-3 hours or for best result overnight until it doubles in size.
+Cover the dough and keep aside for 2-3 hours or for best result overnight.

 Knead the dough for 6-8 minutes until it is soft and smooth.

 Divide the dough into 8-10 equal balls.

 Take one dough ball and roll to make a round or oval bhatura.

 The edges of the bhatura should be a little thicker than the centre.

 Slide it in the hot oil and fry from both the sides until golden brown.